YousefBahram/YousefBahram/README.md

 - 👋 Hi, I’m @YousefBahram
-- 👀 I’m interested in signal procecing and mechanical engineering
+- 👀 I’m interested in Signal processing and mechanical engineering
 - 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on Conditioning Monitoring of Mechanical Systems
 - 📫 How to reach me? my email address is yousefbahrami66@yahoo.com